Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Kanchanaburi – 1 or 2 Days

 Known for the WWII Death Railway, Kanchanaburi will help you gain some interesting history knowledge and insight of Thailand’s role during the war.
-You could also add a couple days to your Thailand itinerary to explore the town.
-The town has beautiful river views and a rich history to explore with its numerous museums and cemeteries.
+The town also has beautiful river views and a rich history to explore with its numerous museums and cemeteries.
+There’s actually quite a few interesting places to see in Kanchanaburi that you could add a couple days to your Thailand itinerary to explore the town if you have time.

 If you want to stay longer to explore the natural side of Thailand, it’s a great starting point for many national parks such as Sai Yok.
 You can also visit Erawan National Park, home to the beautiful Erawan Falls and the Phartat Cave, the Burma Railway, or the JEATH War Museum, where you can learn about WWII and Thailand’s military history.